hanabi/hanabi.github.io/Reference.md

   - At first, Donald thought that the red card in his hand was red 2 (as a *Play Clue*).
   - After Bob blind-played, Donald thought that the red card in his hand was red 3 (as a *Finesse*).
   - After Cathy blind-played, Donald knows that he must have the red 4 (as a *Double Half Bluff*).
 - Normally, players are only allowed to perform *Bluffs* while sitting in *Bluff Seat*.
 The *Double Half Bluff* is one of the few exceptions to the rule.
-(It is allowed because the lie still resolves "immediately", which satisfies *Good Lie Principle*.)
+(It is allowed because the fib still resolves "immediately", which satisfies *Lie Principle*.)

 ### The Double Bluff